awsdocs/amazon-vpc-user-guide/doc_source/get-started-ipv6.md

 For more information about IPv4 and IPv6 addressing, see [IP addressing in your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html)\.

-If you want to use a Local Zone for your VPC, create a VPC, and then create a subnet in the Local Zone\.
-For more information, see [Create a VPC](working-with-vpcs.md#Create-VPC) and [Create a subnet in your VPC](working-with-subnets.md#create-subnets)\.

 **Topics**
 + [Step 1: Create the VPC](#get-started-ipv6-vpc)
 + [Step 2: Create a security group](#get-started-ipv6-sg)